faisalmemon/ios-crash-dump-analysis-book/examples/jablotron_sigbus_align_ios/jablotron_crash_explanation.md

  MyJablotron.ChartThermoPlotSpace (ChartThermoPlotSpace.swift:0)
 ```

-The "metadata accessor" phrase is interesting as it implies we are running code that the compiler generates rather than code we have directly written.
+The "metadata accessor"\index{object!metadata accessor} phrase is interesting as it implies we are running code that the compiler generates rather than code we have directly written.
 Perhaps, as a workaround, we could simplify the code to use simpler language features.

 Here we should aim to write a simple test case by taking the `ChartThermoPlotSpace` class and simplifying it until we get the essential code for the crash to occur.

-This crash was resolved by Apple updating their compiler to correct a Swift Generics bug.
+This crash was resolved by Apple updating their compiler to correct a Swift Generics\index{Swift!generics} bug.